brentd09/Documents/RegEx/RegularExpressions_Explained.md

 |[0-9]%         |  a string that has a character from 0 to 9 before a "%" sign|
 |[^a-zA-Z]      |  a string that has not a letter from "a" to "z" or from "A" to "Z". <BR> In this case the ^ is used as negation of the expression|

-### Inside bracket expressions all special characters lose their special character status: thus we will not apply the “escape rule”.
+__*Inside bracket expressions all special characters lose their special character status: no need to add \ to escape character.*__

 ## Greedy and Lazy match